apace100/origins-docs/docs/types/meta_condition_types/undirected.md

 	}
 }
 ```

-This example will return true if the actor entity is the owner of the target entity, or if the target entity is the owner of the actor entity.
+This example will check if the actor entity is the owner of the target entity, or if the target entity is the owner of the actor entity.